-Albert L. Wright, Jr., is the president and CEO of the West Virginia University Health System, West Virginia’s largest employer and the state’s leading provider of advanced specialty care.
+Albert is the president and chief executive officer of the West Virginia University (WVU) Health System, West Virginia’s largest private employer.
+He is also the chairman of the board of directors for Peak Health.

-Mr. Wright obtained his B.S. degree in pharmacy at the University of Toledo, a Master of Health Administration at The Ohio State University, and his Doctor of Pharmacy at the University of Florida.
-He is involved in several charitable and civic organizations, serves on several boards, and is a soccer coach on the weekends.
+Albert obtained his Bachelor of Science in Pharmacy degree at the University of Toledo, a Master of Health Administration at The Ohio State University, and his Doctor of Pharmacy at the University of Florida.
+He is involved in several charitable and civic organizations and serves on several boards.
 He and his wife, Joy, have four children.